jburzynski/TypeGenDocs/source/generationspec.rst

 If a type is specified both individually and collectivelly, the latest individual settings have priority.

 It is possible to express everything that can be written with :doc:`attributes <attributes>` using generation spec, because each attribute has an equivalent in the generation spec configuration.
-For example, an equivalent of *[TsTypeAttribute(TsType.String)]* would e.g. be *AddClass<...>().Type(TsType.String)*.
+For example, an equivalent of :code:`[TsTypeAttribute(TsType.String)]` would e.g. be :code:`AddClass<...>().Type(TsType.String)`.

 By default, attributes are completely ignored when generating from a generation spec.
 You can change that behaviour by setting *useAttributesWithGenerationSpec* CLI option (or *GeneratorOptions.UseAttributesWithGenerationSpec*) to *true*.
 This will cause TypeGen to also read attribute metadata when generating from a generation spec.